-Over the last few years, the number of church weddings we’ve been photographing has steadily fallen- but during this time we’ve gained a wealth of experience concerning the various rules and restrictions which can sometimes be in place.
+Over the last few years, the number of church weddings we’ve been photographing has steadily fallen.
+More and more of our couples are opting to do their own thing or marry at all in one venues.
+During our 8 years of experience as professional wedding photographers we’ve gained a wealth of experience shooting church weddings though.
+We have learned a lot about the various rules and restrictions which can sometimes be in place.

-Around 32% of recorded marriages in the UK take place in church, so if you plan to be one of them, this blog post is for you!
-Unlike registry office or civil ceremonies, the rules surrounding photography at church ceremonies are not in any way uniform.
-The rules regarding photography will vary according to who is conducting your ceremony.
-It can therefore come as a bit of a surprise to some couples to learn that photography may not be permitted at all at any point during their ceremony.
+Around 32% of recorded marriages in the UK take place in church.
+If you plan to be one of them, this blog post is for you!
+Unlike registry office or civil ceremonies, the rules regarding photography for church weddings are not in any way uniform.
+The rules regarding photography vary according to who is conducting the ceremony.
+It can therefore come as a bit of a surprise to some couples to learn that photography may not be permitted at all.

-This can be heartbreaking if having physical memories (photos/video) are of particular importance to you as a couple.
-If photographs of your ceremony are something you’ve set your heart on you need to find out early on exactly what the restrictions are and whether (if applicable) they are up for negotiation.
+This can be heartbreaking if having photographs is of particular importance to you as a couple.
+If photographs of your ceremony are something you’ve set your heart on you need to find out early on exactly what the rules are.
+You need to find out what restrictions are in place (if any) and are up for negotiation.
 To date, we’ve photographed church ceremonies with the following restrictions in place:

 As you can see, it varies massively.

-If your church has a booklet or otherwise details in writing exactly what it allowed, ask to see it (and if possible make or obtain a copy of it for your records.)
+If your church has an information booklet ask to see it and if possible make or obtain a copy of it for your records.

-Something that often comes up is that cameras are a “distraction” which, in this day and age, with silent shutters on most professional cameras I’m not sure I agree with, but there you are.
-The root of this is generally a prior experience with an unprofessional photographer.
-As long as you have booked a photographer who is a professional and isn’t using flash, or moving around all over the place then it should be fine.
+As long as you have booked a photographer who is a professional and isn’t using flash, or moving around all over the place there should be no distraction at all.
 As previously mentioned using a silent shutter will mean you wont even hear the “clicking” that they may be worrying about.
-Aside from anything else, i’ve never known a ceremony where there wasn’t some kind of distraction- whether it’s a bawling baby, venue staff wandering around, late comers, or coughs/sneezes.
-There’s no avoiding it.
+Aside from the above i’ve never known a ceremony where there wasn’t some kind of distraction.
+Whether it’s a bawling baby, venue staff wandering around, late comers, or coughs/sneezes.
+There’s no avoiding some form of distraction.

 Other things worth finding out…